brianotoole/brianotoole.github.io-brianzotoole/_posts/2016-11-08-sass-media-queries.md

 So, instead of separating media queries into partial files in your directory, I'd recommend adding them inline.
 It's much, much easier to manage.
 Especially, when you will be working on a site that evolves rapidly.

 ### Potential Issues
-Some may think this may cause it to bloat your compiled file.
+Some may think this will create bloat.
 However, if you are using a build tool, like Grunt, or minifying your assets, there's nothing to worry about.
 We're talking a few KBs in the grand scheme of things.

 What I will concede; however, is that authorship style is down to the individual and it is a preference, rather than an issue.
 If this approach works for you, like it does for me, then give it a try.